-Purvanchal Expressway: Route, map, status in 2024
+Purvanchal expressway route, map, distance, and status in 2025

 The Purvanchal Expressway will not only connect several central districts in UP but also place them in a direct road connectivity network leading to the national capital Delhi